Wash-sale rule: A key consideration in tax-loss harvesting

 Why does the wash-sale rule matter?

-The wash sale can have an important impact on an investor’s ability to deduct their capital losses when filing their taxes.
+The wash-sale rule can have an important impact on an investor’s ability to deduct their capital losses when filing their taxes.
 Under normal circumstances, you’re able to offset your capital gains with losses, therefore reducing your tax liability.
-But the wash-sale rule prevents you from doing that if you’ve purchased substantially identical securities within 30 days.
+But the wash-sale rule prevents you from doing that if you’ve purchased substantially identical securities within 30 days before or after the transaction.

 If you’re using tax-loss harvesting to reduce your tax liability, it’s important to be aware of the wash-sale rule and take steps to avoid violating it.
 There are limited scenarios in which the securities of two different companies or the common stock and preferred stock of the same company are considered substantially identical.
 However, you’ll almost certainly be subject to the wash-sale rule if you sell and then repurchase the exact same common stock.